Download species observation data

 Note:

 Before running the tool, you'll set the Processing Extent to the Spain country boundary you've been using.
-Because the WorldCover layer is a global dataset, setting the Processing Extent will allow you to extract only the data you need.
+Because the WorldCover and Bioclimate layers are global datasets, setting the Processing Extent will help you to extract only the data you need.

 Click the Environments tab.